-PDE-ACTION
+PDE-MODULE

+PDE-MODULE Overview

-The PDE-OP primitives specify actions such as a command(s) to be done to a specified protocol module(s).
-For example, a command to the KMP module to generate keys would use a PDE-ACTION primitivePDE-ACTION-LIST.request
+The PDE-MODULE primitives specify actions such as a command(s) to be done to a specified protocol module(s).
+For example, a command to the KMP module to generate keys would use a PDE-MODULE primitive

+PDE-MODULE-LIST.request

 This primitive requests a list of the modules’ IDs present in the ULI.
 The primitive is directed to the MPM that keeps the list of protocol modules present in the ULI.